 All day

 Quimixto is a tiny fishing village with a waterfall 25 minutes away on foot (or by horse).
-Eat at Hamaca Beach: ceviches, pescado zarandeado and hammocks by the sea.
+Eat and unwind at Amaca Beach, the boutique hotel and private-beach club — ceviches, pescado zarandeado and hammocks by the sea.

 Back 4–5 pm